 The process through our app only takes 5 minutes.
 With our "no refund, no fee" policy, we can check to see if you're owed any money for free!

 Using Tommy's Tax app will help you claim the maximum amount possible!
-On average, people who claim tax returns through Tommy's Tax app earn £3000, which is significantly higher than that they would have claimed themselves!
+On average, people who claim tax returns through Tommy's Tax app earn £3000, which is significantly higher than what they would have claimed themselves!